Electric-Coin-Company/zcash-android-wallet-sdk/docs/Setup.md

 1. Reboot your computer, which will ensure that Gradle and Kotlin daemons are completely killed and relaunched
 1. Delete the global Gradle cache under `~/.gradle/caches`
 1. If adding a new dependency or updating a dependency, a warning that a dependency cannot be found may indicate the Maven repository restrictions need adjusting
+1. Plugin dependency order might matter (https://github.com/mozilla/rust-android-gradle/issues/147)
+1. If included build (like buildSrc) contains different kotlin version (embedded from gradle) than other modules then Android Studio will not use gradle wrapper version specified in project.
+Running configurations or using terminal works as expected. [link](https://github.com/Electric-Coin-Company/zcash-android-wallet-sdk/issues/1509)

 ## Gradle Tasks
 A variety of Gradle tasks are set up within the project, and these tasks are also accessible in Android Studio as run configurations.